 Most online marketplaces need to facilitate a high volume of transactions between buyers and third-party vendors to be profitable.
 For that reason, companies work hard to attract as many sellers as possible to present a wide variety of products.
 When functioning correctly, these platforms help buyers get their hands on quality merchandise at an appealing price regardless of location.

 Unfortunately, the drive to provide the broadest range of choices makes trading hubs vulnerable to manipulation by criminals.

 The United States Office of the Trade Representative’s (USTR) “2020 Review of Notorious Markets for Counterfeiting and Piracy” report detailed the link between online trading platform growth and fraudulent domestic goods importation.
 The Semiconductor Industry Association (SIA) estimates counterfeit electronics cost the semiconductor industry $7.5 billion annually.
 Worse still, an estimated 15% of spare or replacement semiconductors purchased by the U.S. Pentagon are counterfeit.

 For instance, just one e-commerce site saw its third-party sales grow from $100 million in 1999 to $160 billion in 2019.
 Similarly, federal authorities found that the MSRP value of fake products rose from $45 million in 2000 to $1.4 billion in 2019.

 The flood of shipments generated by various e-commerce platforms made it harder for law enforcement to detect fake goods.
-And as online marketplaces expanded, criminals had more room to cover their illicit activities.
 Moreover, the digitalization of society has given bad actors more tools to help them ply their trade.